haozhestat/haozhestat.github.io/_pages/about.md

 * My research lies on functional data analysis, interpretation and diagnostics of machine learning algorithms, predictive analytics, data mining, and quantitative research in interdisciplinary areas.

 # Recent News
+* Our research work about [Constructing a Graph from User Implicit Feedback ](http://meetings.siam.org/sess/dsp_talk.cfm?p=96916) has been accepted by the SIAM Conference on Computational Science and Engineering (CSE19).
 * January 10, 2019.
 I will give a 30-min talk at Facebook Headquarter in Menlo Park, CA.
 * December 24, 2018.
 Our paper titled "[Optimal Designs for Genomic Prediction in Hybrid Crops](https://www.cell.com/molecular-plant/fulltext/S1674-2052(19)30002-4)" was accepted by *[Molecular Plant](https://www.cell.com/molecular-plant/home)*.
-* Our research work about [Constructing a Graph from User Implicit Feedback ](http://meetings.siam.org/sess/dsp_talk.cfm?p=96916) was accepted by the SIAM Conference on Computational Science and Engineering (CSE19).
 * December 13, 2018.
 I gave a presentation in Department of Mathematics and Statistics at the University of New Hampshire in Durham, NH.
 * December 5-8, 2018.
 I visited School of Mathematics and Statistics at the University of Melbourne and gave a talk on spatially dependent functional data.
 * August 25, 2018.
 A paper titled "Random Forest Prediction Intervals" was tentatively accepted by *[The American Statistician](https://www.tandfonline.com/toc/utas20/current)*.